Ultrasonic Distance Sensors

 Frequently Asked Questions

-What is the typical range of an ultrasonic sensor for AGVs?
+What’s the typical range for ultrasonic sensors on AGVs?

 How do ultrasonic sensors compare to LiDAR?

-LiDAR uses light and offers higher resolution and longer range, ideal for mapping.
-Ultrasonic uses sound, which is lower resolution but significantly cheaper and capable of detecting transparent surfaces like glass or water that LiDAR might miss.
+LiDAR uses light for sharper resolution and longer range—great for mapping.
+Ultrasonics use sound: lower res but way cheaper, and they catch glass or water surfaces that LiDAR might ignore.

 Can ultrasonic sensors detect soft objects?